 What is Average True Range – ATR?

-The average true range (ATR) is a technical analysis indicator that measures market volatility by decomposing the entire range of an asset price for that period.
-Specifically, ATR is a measure of volatility introduced by market technician J. Welles Wilder Jr. in his book, "New Concepts in Technical Trading Systems."
-The true range indicator is taken as the greatest of the following: current high less the current low; the absolute value of the current high less the previous close; and the absolute value of the current low less the previous close.
-The average true range is then a moving average, generally using 14 days, of the true ranges.
+The Average True Range (ATR) is a technical analysis indicator that measures market volatility by decomposing the entire range of an asset price for that period.
+ATR is a measure of volatility introduced by market technician J. Welles Wilder Jr. in his book, “New Concepts in Technical Trading Systems.”.
+The True Range indicator is calculated as the greatest of the following: Current High less the Current Low; the Absolute Value of the Current High less the Previous Close; and the Absolute Value of the Current Low less the previous close.
+The Average True Range is then a moving average, generally using 14 days, of the True Ranges.

-Although, the average true range (ATR) definition given on Investopedia.com is correct my personal use and interpretation of the ATR indicator is somewhat different from what is usually assumed.
+Although Investopedia.com’s Average True Range (ATR) definition on Investopedia.com is correct, my use and interpretation of the ATR indicator are somewhat different.

-One of the first things I will be looking at is a longer ATR term like 80, 100 or even 120 time period calculations, this will give me a much smoother and less volatile indicator which can be used to identify pivot points in the trend reversal or trend continuation.
-As an ATR becomes lower and tightens it indicates the coming of the end of the trend.
-As ATR increases and becomes looser it indicated ether beginning of a trend reversal or a trend continuation.
+One of the first things I will look at is a longer ATR term like 80, 100, or even 120 time period calculations.
+This lookback gives a much smoother and less volatile indicator and helps to identify pivot points in the trend reversal or trend continuation.
+As an ATR becomes lower and tightens, it indicates the end of the trend.
+As ATR increases and becomes looser, it marks ether beginning of a trend reversal or trend continuation.

-So, in combination with other supporting indicators such as Heikin Ashi bar chart and MACD, we can come to a reasonable conclusion of what kind of action we should take if any.
+So, in combination with other supporting indicators such as the Heikin Ashi bar chart and MACD, we can come to a reasonable conclusion of what kind of action we should take, if any.

-As for using multiple of an ATR as a level to create your Stop Loss order, we have found this method as very unreliable especially on the initial entry, as it generates a lot of unnecessary Stop Loss kicks and a gradual loss of equity in the account.
+As for using multiple an ATR as a level to create your Stop Loss order, we have found this method very unreliable, especially on the initial entry, as it generates a lot of unnecessary Stop Loss kicks and a gradual loss of equity in the account.

 Sample Chart Analysis using ATR indicator

-As we can see from an 80-period ATR the ETHUSD chart has been squeezing down to lower volatility which is indicated by lower ATR.
-Also, we can see that the 2-day Heikin Ashi Candles have been producing narrower trading range as well.
-When both of these indicators combined we can come to a logical conclusion that the direction of a major downtrend is coming to an end.
+As we can see from an 80-period ATR on the ETHUSD chart, it squeezes down to lower volatility indicated by a lower ATR.
+Also, we can see that the 2-day Heikin Ashi Candles have been producing a narrower trading range.
+When ATR and Heikin Ashi are combined, we can conclude that the downtrend direction is ending.

-To meet the trading condition one other ingredient must come true:
+To meet trading conditions, we must have one additional ingredient come true:

-Usually, we can use a multiple of 1 to 1.5 for short term swing trade if we are planning to hold a position from several days to several weeks.
-Or we can use ATR multiple of 2 to 3 if we are planning to hold a position from 5 days to several weeks and months.
+Usually, we can use a multiple of 1 to 1.5 for short-term swing trade if we are planning to hold a position from several days to several weeks.
+Or we can use an ATR multiple of 2 to 3 if we intend to keep a position from 5 days to several weeks and months.

 The latest ATR for 01/05/2020 is 15.53 x 1.5 multiple = 23.29

-So if we take December 18, 2019 low of 116.25 + 23.29 = 139.54 this gives as our entry point which indicates that when ETHUSD price moves above 139.54 we can reasonably assume that the trend reversal is on its way.
-If however, the price stays below the trend reversal point, no trend reversal is identified therefor no-trade conditions are met.
+So if we take December 18, 2019, low of 116.25 + 23.29 = 139.54, this gives an entry point that indicates that when the ETHUSD price moves above 139.54, we can reasonably assume that the trend reversal is on its way.
+No trend reversal is identified if the price stays below the trend reversal point; therefore, trade conditions are not met.